-WWDC 18 was announced last week, and once again it offers a scholarship program to help talented students and STEM organization members attend what would otherwise be an expensive conference.
+WWDC 19 was just announced, and once again it offers a scholarship program to help talented students and STEM organization members attend what would otherwise be an expensive conference.

 Every year I get emails from folks asking me for help: do I recommend the program?
 Do I have suggestions for helping them win a scholarship?
 Can I – gulp! – help them write their code?
 (Yes, yes, and an emphatic no, in case you were wondering!)

-Last year I published a tutorial covering how to create live playgrounds in Xcode.
-This year I wanted to do something different, so I tracked down a selection of folks who were lucky enough to attend previous WWDC events as scholars, and asked them for advice that other potential scholars could follow.
+Two years ago I published a tutorial covering how to create live playgrounds in Xcode.
+Last year I wanted to do something different, so I tracked down a selection of folks who were lucky enough to attend previous WWDC events as scholars, and asked them for advice that other potential scholars could follow.

 I asked quite a few questions to make sure I covered all bases, but if you’re thinking of applying to Apple I hope this gives you the final push you need.
-I've been lucky enough to attend WWDC twice before, and both times were enjoyable and educational – go for it!
+I've been lucky enough to attend WWDC three times before, and each time was enjoyable and educational – go for it!
+If you have more questions, you could try joining the WWDCScholars Discord chat group and asking alumni there for further advice.

 This article would not have been possible without the help of Abdulhakim Ajetunmobi, Patrick Balestra, Samuel Goodwin, Kilian Koeltzsch, Adi Mathew, Kabir Oberai, Frederik Riedel, Zach Simone, and Andrew Walker.